 Predjama Castle tickets

 Predjama Castle ticket price for adult visitors is 17,50 Euros.
-Students and children, basically anyone between the age of 6 and 25, have a reduced admission to Predjama Castle, at a price of 14 Euros.
-Children up to 5 years of age pay a symbolical entrance fee; they can witness Predjama Castle for 1 Euro only.
+Students and children, basically anyone between the age of 6 and 25, have reduced admission to Predjama Castle, at a price of 14 Euros.
+Children up to 5 years of age pay a symbolic entrance fee; they can witness Predjama Castle for 1 Euro only.

 Predjama Castle audio guide comes in 17 languages (Slovenian, Croatian, English, German, Italian, French, Hungarian, Spanish, Portuguese, Dutch, Russian, Polish, Czech, Hebrew, Chinese, Japanese, and Korean), and is included in the ticket price.
 Alternatively, you can download a free mobile app.

 Predjama Castle parking will cost you additional 5 Euros for a day.